PaslenAmari/PaslenAmari/README.md

-- :construction_worker: I’m currently working as the Head Business Analyst on analysis projects of gas industry.
+- :construction_worker: I’m currently working as the Analyst on analysis projects of financial industry.